Forget Management Fads – It’s Simply a Case of Putting Trust in Your People

 The prospect for great organizations to be sustainable lies not in just seeking profit but in the continuous exercise of the quality of relationships embedded in purpose.
 Read our book in parallel with Laloux.
 You will be looking at the future.

-This blog is based in part on a chapter by Paul Brown called Creating and managing productive energy in staff in On Human Capital Development – Volume 3 published by Le & Associates, Saigon, in Vietnamese and English.
+This article is based in part on a chapter by Paul Brown called Creating and managing productive energy in staff in On Human Capital Development – Volume 3 published by Le & Associates, Saigon, in Vietnamese and English.